 As the American Airlines ESA policy states, you can’t bring pet carriers that don’t oblige these requirements listed above.
 You also won’t be able to bring three or more items with you during the flight.
 This means bringing only one carry-on bag and a pet carrier.

-The American Airlines ESA policy states that your ESA can either travel on the floor, on your lap, or in a kennel.
-According to the American Airlines ESA policy emotional support animals in the cabin should not:
+The American Airlines ESA Policy and Pet Policy states that your pet/ESA must stay in this carrier, with the door closed and under the seat during the duration of the flight.
+According to the American Airlines ESA policy, emotional support animals in the cabin should not:

 - Block aisles